Rhodes UFO photographs: Publication

 On July 9, 1947, the front page of The Arizona Republic featured Rhodes's photographs under the headline "Mystery 'Whatsis' Photographed over Phoenix".
 The newspaper characterized the object depicted in the photographs as "the shape of a heel of a shoe, with a small hole in the center".
 The accompanying article described Rhodes as an amateur radio operator and a model airplane manufacturer, who was lauded in the model aircraft community for advances in radio control.
 The newspaper recounted that Rhodes was walking to his home workshop when he heard a loud "whoosh".
 He believed that it was from a jet-propelled Lockheed P-80.
-Rhodes grabbed a camera and made two photographs.
+Rhodes grabbed a camera and took two photographs.
 He noted that after the initial "whoosh", the object was completely silent, and said that the object made three passes over his home and left two trails of vapor.

 Investigation

 On July 12, 1947, Kenneth Arnold drew a crescent shape to describe the disc he claimed to have witnessed, June 24, 1947.
 (Note: "[Rhodes's] photographs were printed in a local newspaper and drew the attention of the FBI, who obtained his negatives and declared them to be genuine photographs, though of what, we don't know.
 Perhaps it was the heel of a shoe, but it's a decent match to Arnold's own initial sketch of what he saw on 24 June, with a rounded front and straight sides meeting at a convex end.")
 According to Arnold, he was shown the Rhodes pictures and told they were considered possibly authentic.

 Files released in 2015 detail the official investigation into Rhodes and his photographs.
 On July 8, the FBI obtained copies of the photographs from the managing editor of The Arizona Republic.
-On August 29, Rhodes was interviewed by Special Agent Brower of the FBI and George Fugate Jr. of the Army's Counterintelligence Corps at Hamilton Field.
+On August 29, Rhodes was interviewed by special agent Brower of the FBI and George Fugate Jr. of the Army's Counterintelligence Corps at Hamilton Field.
 Rhodes gave the men photographs and negatives.
 Two Air Materiel Command officers visited Rhodes in Phoenix.
 Additionally, an agent had discovered that the science fiction magazine Amazing Stories, which of late had been including UFO reports submitted by readers, had printed a letter from Rhodes, in which he asked the magazine for advice on suing the government to get back his photographs and negatives.
 However, Rhodes had never made a request to the government for their return.
 As well, the report noted, Rhodes's "character and business affiliations are presently under investigation".

 In 1949, the Air Force internally published its first secret study of UFOs, titled Analysis of Flying Object Incidents in the United States.
 The report included the Rhodes photographs.
 Project Blue Book designated the case "Incident 40".